jpjacobpadilla/Stealth-Requests/README.md

 print(resp.meta.title)
 ```

-### Parsing Response
+### Parsing Responses

-To make parsing HTML easier, I've also added two popular parsing packages to this project - `Lxml` and `BeautifulSoup4`.
-To install these add-ons you need to install the parsers extra: `pip install stealth_requests[parsers]`.
+To make parsing HTML easier, I've also added two popular parsing packages to Stealth-Requests - `Lxml` and `BeautifulSoup4`.
+To use these add-ons you need to install the `parsers` extra: `pip install stealth_requests[parsers]`.

 To easily get an Lxml tree, you can use `resp.tree()` and to get a BeautifulSoup object, use the `resp.soup()` method.

-For simple parsing, I've also added the following convenience methods right to the `StealthResponse` object:
+For simple parsing, I've also added the following convenience methods, from the Lxml package, right into the `StealthResponse` object:

 - `iterlinks` Iterate through all links in an HTML response
 - `itertext`: Iterate through all text in an HTML response
 - `text_content`: Get all text content in an HTML response
 - `xpath` Go right to using XPATH expressions instead of getting your own Lxml tree.

-### Getting HTML response in MarkDown format
+### Getting HTML response in Markdown format

-Sometimes it's easier to get a webpage in MarkDown format instead of HTML.
-To do this, use the `resp.markdown()` method, after sending a GET request to a website.
+In some cases, it’s easier to work with a webpage in Markdown format rather than HTML.
+After making a GET request that returns HTML, you can use the `resp.markdown()` method to convert the response into a Markdown string, providing a simplified and readable version of the page content!